-2.1.1 Introduction to Communication What is communication?
+2.1.1 Introduction to 1.
+What is communication?

+∠.1.1 Communication 2.
 The communication model.

-Different types of communication: a.
+Communication 3.
+Different types of communication:

+J. a.
 Verbal, written and visual.

+4. How electronic communication is affecting business:

+٦. a.
+Tele-working.

-How electronic communication is affecting business: a.
-Tele-working. b.
-Internet. (in brief as it will be covered in a later section). c.
+b.
+Internet. (in brief as it will be covered in a later

+section).

+c.
 Video Conferencing.

+5. E-Government

-E-Government a.
-Information about online government services 2.1.2 Verbal communication The advantages and disadvantages of verbal communication.
-Related technologies - features and advantages a.
-Telephone. b.
-Mobile telephony. c.
-VoIP. d.
-Satellite telephony. e.
+a.
+Information about online government services

+2.1.2 Verbal communication 1.
+The advantages and disadvantages of verbal communication.

+2. Related technologies - features and advantages

+a.
+Telephone.

+b.
+Mobile telephony.

+c.
+VoIP.

+d.
+Satellite telephony.

+e.
 Voice-mail.

-2.1.3 Written communication The advantages and disadvantages of written communication The concept of written media: content, structure, style, layout. a.
+2.1.3 Written communication 1.
+The advantages and disadvantages of written communication

+Communication 2.
+The concept of written media: content, structure, style, layout.

+2. a.
 Examples: Letter, memos, reports, Curriculum vitae, minutes.

+3. Related technologies - main features and advantages

+a.
+Word-processing.

+b.
+E-mail.

-Related technologies - main features and advantages a.
-Word-processing. b.
-E-mail. c.
-Document systems (such as groupware and workflow systems). d.
-Blogs. e.
-Wikis. f.
-Microblogging. g.
+Document systems (such as groupware and workflow systems).

+d.
+Blogs.

+e.
+Wikis.

+f.
+Microblogging.

+g.
 Social Networks.

-2.1.4 Visual communication The effects of visual communication Examples: Posters, wall charts, notice boards, photographs, films, slides and videos, presentations and visual aids.
+2.1.4 Visual The effects of visual communication

+communication a.
+Examples: Posters, wall charts, notice boards,

+photographs, films, slides and videos, presentations

+and visual aids.

-Related technologies - main features and advantages. a.
-The traditional printing process - books, newspapers, journals. b.
-Desktop publishing. c.
+Related technologies - main features and advantages.
+The traditional printing process - books, newspapers, journals.
+Desktop publishing.
 Digital Image Processing 2.1.5 The Internet as a Human Communication Media Description of Internet utilities that can be used as human communication tools: a.
 Email. b.
 Chatting. c.
 Newsgroups. d.
 Discussion Groups. e.
 Web Conferencing. h.
 Blogging. i.
 Wikis. j.
 Micro-blogging. k.
 Social Networks.
 The student should know how one could use the above services in a business both in internal and external communications.
 Advantages and disadvantages of the internet as a communication tool.
 2.1.6 Internal communication in an organisation Structures for dissemination of information such as Use of a knowledge base (e.g. Collaboration and internal wiki) to disseminate information Upward Communication: Purpose and content of reports, suggestion scheme systems, interviews, communication from trade unions to management, staff development and appraisal.
 The usage of report skeletons before drafting reports.
 Downward Communication: Purpose, policies of communication, different methods that a company can use in order to communicate with employees (e.g. magazines, induction manual, annual reports, letter, notice board, pay envelope inserts, staff appraisals and email).
 Definition of Lateral Communication.
 Grapevine.
 2.1.7 External communication in an organization Why does a company have to spread information to the outside world? a.
 Suppliers (what info should they know). b.
 Customers (present and future). c.
 Public relations.
 Different methods used to spread information: